 - All investigations should be conducted in an open and transparent manner, while ensuring the maintenance of confidentiality as appropriate.
 Any investigation should also be conducted in accordance with the principles of a right to a fair hearing as described in Appendix B of the 'Handbook of Student Regulations'. - 2.
-The purpose of any investigation is to: - a. gain an understanding of what the complainant believes should have happened and why they believe this - b. gain an understanding of why the complainant feels the matter is unresolved - c. establish the facts based on the points raised by the complainant - d. find an appropriate resolution - 3.
-The allocated Investigating Officer should be someone with no previous involvement with the matter being raised and where a conflict of interest arises the Investigating Officer will pass the matter to a colleague.
-Upon receipt of a complaint, the Investigating Officer will undertake an initial screening, checking that: - a. the complaint is in time - b. the matter cannot be resolved informally - c. other procedures are not more appropriate - d. the complaint is eligible for investigation in accordance with the 'Handbook of Student Regulations' - e. whether the student has a disability and whether any reasonable adjustments are required - f. both parties are signposted to relevant support services - 4.
+Any investigation should be proportionate to the nature of the complaint and the complexity of the issues raised.
+If the matter cannot be resolved without gathering extensive evidence, it is usually best to proceed to the formal stage of the relevant procedure and allocate an Investigating Officer. - 3.
+The purpose of any investigation is to: - a. gain an understanding of what the complainant believes should have happened and why they believe this - b. gain an understanding of why the complainant feels the matter is unresolved - c. establish the facts based on the points raised by the complainant - d. find an appropriate resolution

+- 4. The allocated Investigating Officer should be someone with no previous involvement with the matter being raised and where a conflict of interest arises the Investigating Officer will pass the matter to a colleague.
+Upon receipt of a complaint, the Investigating Officer will undertake an initial screening, checking that: - a. the complaint is in time - b. the matter cannot be resolved informally - c. other procedures are not more appropriate - d. the complaint is eligible for investigation in accordance with the 'Handbook of Student Regulations' - e. whether the student has a disability and whether any reasonable adjustments are required - f. both parties are signposted to relevant support services - 5.
 If accepted for investigation, the investigator shall: - a. clarify any unclear details of the complaint that are with the complainant - b. inform the party subject of the complaint that a complaint has been received and forward the documentation for an initial response - c. gather all the materially relevant information, ensuring that when information is requested from other parties a deadline for supplying the information is provided.
-Sources of evidence may include, but are not limited to: - i. documentation relating to any informal attempts to resolve the complaint - ii. relevant policies and procedures - iii. minutes from meetings - iv. medical records if appropriate - v. witness statements - vi. hearsay - vii. expert advice from professional staff - 5.
+Sources of evidence may include, but are not limited to: - i. documentation relating to any informal attempts to resolve the complaint - ii. relevant policies and procedures - iii. minutes from meetings - iv. medical records if appropriate - v. witness statements - vi. hearsay - vii. expert advice from professional staff - 6.
 In some instances, a meeting may be appropriate.
 If a meeting is convened, the investigator shall: - a. identify a suitable time and place for the meeting - b. inform the student they may be accompanied by a 'Friend' - c. inform any staff member they may be accompanied by a TU representative - d. prepare for the meeting by familiarising themselves with any evidence already received and considering relevant questions to ask - e. ensure that all parties understand the purpose of the meeting and each other's roles - f. take detailed notes of the meeting.
+These notes:
-These notes: - i. in principle, should be made available to all parties - ii. may be requested by the subject of the meeting at a later date under relevant data protection legislation if they have not already been supplied - iii. will be requested by OIA should the student file a complaint with the OIA - iv. may be used to compare notes from different elements of the investigation with a view to resolving discrepancies - viii. may require agreement and a signature

-- ix. should clearly record any points that are disputed - x. do not necessarily need to be typed, because the OIA accepts handwritten notes as contemporaneous evidence of a telephone call or meeting
+- i. in principle, should be made available to all parties - ii. may be requested by the subject of the meeting at a later date under relevant data protection legislation if they have not already been supplied - iii. will be requested by OIA should the student file a complaint with the OIA - iv. may be used to compare notes from different elements of the investigation with a view to resolving discrepancies - viii. may require agreement and a signature - ix. should clearly record any points that are disputed - x. do not necessarily need to be typed, because the OIA accepts handwritten notes as contemporaneous evidence of a telephone call or meeting